What are bifocal glasses?

 Instead, these ‘super lenses’ have an entire spectrum of corrective power.

-Between the close reading power at the bottom of the lens and the distance power at the top of the lens, you can visually find the right focal point to see pretty much anything at any distance.
+Between the close reading power at the bottom of the lens and the distance power at the top of the lens, you can visually find the right focal point to see clearly anything at any distance.

-Varifocal lenses (progressives) however have a larger focal capacity.
+Varifocal lenses (progressives), however, have a larger focal capacity.
 The trouble is that they can take a while to get used to.
+But once your eyes adapt to these, they provide a more comfortable and visually satisfying experience.

 Bifocals are great for daily life if you still have good intermediate sight.
 You can benefit from the near and far corrective power without the disorientation that some people experience from progressive lenses.